 Learning something new has been strongly associated with higher levels of wellbeing.

 Share a virtual supper club as a team.
 Choose a key ingredient from your store cupboards, try out a new recipe and cook together (and enjoy eating!)

-Take your book club online or set up your own online book club.
+Take your book club online or set up an online book club.
 Donate the money that you would have spent on drinks and snacks to Mind.

-You could also host an online tutorial during a lunch time or an after work social event.
+You could also host an online tutorial during lunchtime or an after-work social event.
 Any budding chefs, speakers of different languages, or close-up magicians can share their skills and ask for a donation in exchange.
 Good platforms for this are Zoom, Microsoft Teams, or Google Hangouts.

-Research into actions that promote happiness has shown that committing an act of kindness once a week over a six-week period is associated with an increase in wellbeing.
+Research into actions that promote happiness has shown that committing an act of kindness once a week over six weeks is associated with increased wellbeing.

-Many of us are finding that we are working from home or cancelling activities outside of the house.
-This may mean that you find that you are saving money on travel or other expenses.
+Many of us find that we are working from home or cancelling activities outside of the house; this may mean saving money on travel or other expenses.
 If you can, you may want to consider donating those savings to Mind.